Ripon: Topography

-Ripon lies at the confluence of two rivers, the Laver and the Skell, which meet in the west of the city.
+Ripon lies at the confluence of the rivers Laver and the Skell, which meet in the west of the city.
 As they flow through the city, the Skell feeds water into the basin of Ripon Canal.
 East of the city, the Skell meets the River Ure, and both the Ure and canal head south-eastwards towards Boroughbridge.
 The Ure was the traditional boundary between the old West and North Ridings of Yorkshire.

 As the city is at the meeting point of three rivers, it has flooded often in the 20th and 21st centuries; notable floods have occurred in 1982, 1991, 1995, 2000, 2005 and 2007.
 This prompted spending over £14 million on the building of flood defences for the city and a storage area upstream of the city which can hold 1,500,000 m3 of water.

-Much of the geology of the district is magnesian limestone, part of the Permian rocks which extend southwards from Darlington to Wetherby.
+Much of the districts geology consists of magnesian limestone, part of the Permian rock belt that extends southwards from Darlington to Wetherby.
 The area has pockets of gypsum underlying the surface soils.
 Water has dissolved the gypsum, leaving the area prone to sinkholes, especially north of the city and on the northern side of the Ure.

 Climate

 The climate data below is for Topcliffe, which is 13 km to the north-east.

+Climate data for Topcliffe airfield (North Yorkshire): elevation: 25 m (82 ft) Average maximum and minimum temperatures, and average rainfall recorded between 1991 and 2020 by the Met Office.
+Sunshine hours are for Leeming, as no data has been recorded at Topcliffe.